 2. Request your professors and HOD to write letters of recommendation for you; this would give you an edge during selection.

-Get a shot of inspiration by reading Diwakar’s internship experience at IISc.
+Get a shot of inspiration by reading about Diwakar’s internship at IISc.
 You can also read Tanya’s story of a life-changing experience at IISc.

 You can also check out similar research internships to give a kickstart to your career in research.